Aaseds/lego-robotics/README.md

 This module teaches students to program the robot to stop and go based on detecting black and white surfaces.
 They apply advanced line-following techniques using nested "wait until" blocks for adaptive navigation.

 ### ADV-04 - Red Green Blue (RGB) Speed Variation
 Students explore programming the robot to adjust its speed based on detecting colors using color sensors.
 They develop algorithms for dynamic speed control and apply variables for color recognition and speed adjustment.
+When detecting Red: 150 Degrees/Second, Green: 500 Degrees/Second, Blue: 300 Degrees/Second

 ### ADV-05 - Perimeter Force
 Program the robot to move until it encounters a force, simulating interactions with physical objects in its environment.
 Students apply advanced force sensor integration and develop algorithms for responsive robot behaviors.